kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

   ]
 }
 ```

+For example, in the above JSON document, data about the artist `GZA` is stored in a single document along with information about his albums.
+This eliminates the need for join operations across multiple tables in a relational database, as all of the data is stored within the same document.

+Advantages of the document data model include a more flexible and intuitive data structure, increased query performance due to less need for join operations, and improved scalability as data can be horizontally partitioned across multiple nodes more easily.

+However, the document data model can also come with some drawbacks.
+For example, it can be more difficult to enforce data consistency and relationships in a document data model, and it may also lead to more complex schema design and management.
+Additionally, transactions and updates may require updating the entire document, which can result in higher latency and reduced write performance in some cases.

+It's worth noting that the choice between a document data model and a relational data model will depend on the specific use case and requirements of the application.
+In some cases, a combination of both models may be necessary.

 ## References
 [1] [CMU Intro to Database Systems / Fall 2022, 01 - Relational Model & Relational Algebra](https://www.youtube.com/watch?v=uikbtpVZS2s)